casper-astro/tutorials_devel/docs/tutorials/snap/tut_gpio_bidir.md

 # Yellow Block Tutorial: Bidirectional GPIO
-This tutorial aims to provide a very entry level introduction to yellow block creation using the JASPER toolflow.
+This tutorial aims to provide a very entry level introduction to yellow block creation/modification using the JASPER toolflow.
 A number of other tutorials and guides already exist.
-For example, the original [ROACH Yellow Block Tutorial](https://casper.berkeley.edu/wiki/Tutorial_Yellow_Block) in which I based this tutorial from, the [Yellow block EDK wiki page](https://casper.berkeley.edu/wiki/How_to_make_a_%22yellow%22_block), and [Dave George's guide to yellow blocking the KATADC](https://casper.berkeley.edu/wiki/images/8/81/Dg_yellowblock.pdf).
-This tutorial attempts be more of a guided tour around the inner workings of the toolflow, in which you will make an extremely simple new yellow block.
+For example, the original [ROACH Yellow Block Tutorial](https://casper.berkeley.edu/wiki/Tutorial_Yellow_Block) on which this tutorial is based, the [Yellow block EDK wiki page](https://casper.berkeley.edu/wiki/How_to_make_a_%22yellow%22_block), and [Dave George's guide to yellow blocking the KATADC](https://casper.berkeley.edu/wiki/images/8/81/Dg_yellowblock.pdf).
+Note that the aforementioned links are specific to the Xilinx ISE toolflow, and this tutorial is a guided tour around the inner workings of the current Xilinx Vivado toolflow.

-In this tutorial, you will create a yellow block for a bidirectional GPIO n-bit interface for the SNAP board.
+In this tutorial, you will modify an existing yellow block to create a yellow block for a bidirectional GPIO n-bit interface for the SNAP board.
+This method can be used for the SKARAB or any other CASPER supported board, just change the name and pin numbers.

+*NB: CASPER supported boards must have a YAML file describing the physical properties (platform name, FPGA model, pin locations etc.) of the hardware platform within the `jasper_library` subdirectory (`mlib_devel/jasper_library/platforms/<platform>.yaml`).
+When porting an unsupported board to the toolflow, make sure to create a Platform YAML file - see [here](https://casper-toolflow.readthedocs.io/en/latest/jasper_documentation.html#platforms) for an example and explanation of the required fields.*

-## Making a Bidirectional GPIO - HDL
+## 1. Making a Bidirectional GPIO - HDL (Verilog)
-So we want to design a bidirectional GPIO interface.
-That means we need to create a bidirectional GPIO module, and convince the toolflow to instantiate it.
+We want to design a bidirectional GPIO interface; that means we need to create a bidirectional GPIO module, and convince the toolflow to instantiate it.

 (In most cases when we are porting something into the Toolflow, all verilog/vhdl code is completed, tested, and working in the form of a Xilinx Vivado project)

 The simplest version of a bidirectional GPIO module that can be created is simply a wrapper around a Xilinx IOBUF instance.
 An IOBUF (see the 7 series user guide [page 39](https://www.xilinx.com/support/documentation/user_guides/ug471_7Series_SelectIO.pdf)) is a Xilinx module used to connect signals to a bi-directional external pin.
 It has the following ports, which are described (using slightly loose terminology) below:

-I: the input (i.e., from the FPGA to the GPIO pin)
+I: the input (i.e., from the FPGA to the GPIO pin )

 O: the output (i.e., from the GPIO pin to the FPGA)

 IO: the GPIO pin (defined by the user in the Simulink mask later)

-T: The control signal, which configures the interface as an input (i.e. IO ---> O) when T=1, and an output (i.e. I ---> IO) when T=0.
+T: The control signal, which configures the interface as an output from the device pad to the FPGA (i.e. IO ---> O) when T=1, and an input from the FPGA to the device pad (i.e. I ---> IO) when T=0.

-We construct a module "my_gpio_bidir" which wraps 'n' number such IOBUF instances (i.e., an n-bit wide buffer) and also registers the output signal.
+We construct a Verilog module "my_gpio_bidir" which wraps 'n' number such IOBUF instances (i.e., an n-bit wide buffer) and also registers the output signal.
 This simple module will form the entirety of the interface we will turn into a yellow block.
 Create a new folder in /mlib_devel/jasper_library/hdl_sources/ named 'my_gpio_bidir' and save your module description as my_gpio_bidir.v there.

-NB: n-bit refers to the parameter `WIDTH` below.
+*NB: n-bit refers to the parameter `WIDTH` below.*
 ```Verilog
 module my_gpio_bidir #(parameter WIDTH=1) (
     input            clk,